 - 1) Prerequisites: Students are expected to have completed an introductory course in economics, an intermediate course in Microeconomics, and a course in differential calculus.
 We make extensive use of graphs and basic algebra.
 We will use differential calculus at certain points in the semester.
 It is assumed that you are comfortable with these tools.
 Any students having difficulties with the mathematics used in this course should let me know immediately; I'll be happy to help you develop the skills you need.
 Although we will not be directly using differential calculus extensively, understanding the concepts of differential calculus will be useful in understanding the models we develop in this course. - 2) Format of the course: There will be two lectures per week.
-I will record these lectures on zoom and post them on Mondays and Wednesdays, the days the lectures are scheduled.
+This is a hybrid course, so one lecture per week I will record on zoom and post them on Monday or Wednesday, the day the lecture is scheduled.
 However, you can watch them when you want.
 I will send you the links for these recorded lectures through Canvas email and also post the links on Canvas.